 Visit Chinatown

-Although Philadelphia isn’t renowned for its Chinatown the way New York and San Francisco are, it’s a great place to check out for any tourist visiting the city.
-Philadelphia’s Chinatown is a four-square block area of Chinese restaurants and marketplaces.
+Although Philadelphia isn’t renowned for its Chinatown like New York and San Francisco, it’s a great place to check out for any tourist visiting the city.
+The area covers four square blocks dedicated to Chinese restaurants and marketplaces.

 Dim Sum Garden, located on Race Street, is one of the best Dim Sum restaurants I’ve ever experienced.
-With a huge variety of dumplings and dumpling soups, there’s something for every palette here.
-Chinatown is also a great place to find reasonably priced parking in the city.
+With a huge variety of dumplings and dumpling soups, the restaurant offers something for every palate.

 Rittenhouse Square

 Travelers interested in the luxurious aspects of Philadelphia need to head to Rittenhouse Square.
-Located in the city center, near the most expensive neighborhood in the city, this square is a gorgeous enclave of sculptures and manicured lawns.
+Located in the city center, near the most expensive neighborhood, the square features a gorgeous enclave of sculptures and manicured lawns.
 It’s a great place for a quick respite from walking around the city.

 Visit the Reading Terminal Market

-Reading Terminal Market is one of the largest and oldest public marketplaces in the country.
+Reading Terminal Market is one of the largest and oldest public marketplaces in the United States.
 Operating since 1893, this market is the go-to place for fresh produce, locally sourced meats and cheeses, and exotic spices.

-In addition to offering goods for you to take home and prepare, the market is home to many food vendors and restaurants.
+In addition to offering goods for you to take home and prepare, the market houses multiple food vendors and restaurants.
 Is the best Philly Cheesesteak at By George in the Reading Terminal Market?
 Check it out and find out!

 The Edgar Allan Poe House

-The most famous American poet, Edgar Allan Poe, spend many of his best years in Philadelphia.
+America’s most famous poet, Edgar Allan Poe, spent many of his best years in Philadelphia.
 Although a Baltimore native with additional landmarks in New York City, the Philadelphia Poe house is where he lived when he published his best and most influential works.

-The Poe house in Philadelphia is now a small museum dedicated to the famed poet.
-Although there’s not a lot of furniture in the house, visitors can admire the parlor and walk on the same hardwood floors that were present during Poe’s time.
+His home in Philadelphia transformed into a small museum.
+Although there’s not much furniture in the house, visitors can admire the parlor and walk on the same hardwood floors that were present during Poe’s time.

 The Betsy Ross House